KM Media Group: History

-KM Media Group can trace its roots back to 1859, when the Maidstone Telegraph (now the Kent Messenger) was first published in Kent's county town of Maidstone.
+KM Media Group initially started in 1859, when the Maidstone Telegraph (now the Kent Messenger) was first published in Kent's county town of Maidstone.
 The newspaper was taken over by Barham Pratt Boorman in 1890, after its owners, the Masters brothers, were jailed and forced to sell up.
 Boorman had already started his own newspapers in Ashford.

 Barham was succeeded by his son, Henry Pratt Boorman, in the late 1920s.
 He realised that people would be keen to buy the paper if it included their picture or pictures of their own towns and villages.
 Henry's son Edwin joined the firm in the late 1950s and was managing director from 1962 until 1986.
 That was when his father stepped down as chairman and became President of what had developed into the Kent Messenger Group.
-Edwin took the Chair and remained at the helm until the end of 2005 when he was succeeded by his oldest daughter, Geraldine Allinson.
+Edwin took the chair and remained at the helm until the end of 2005 when he was succeeded by his oldest daughter, Geraldine Allinson.

 Cancelled acquisition of further titles

 In July 2011, it was announced Northcliffe Media intended to sell nine of its titles to KM Media Group.
-The newspapers involved included the Dover Express, East Kent Gazette, Folkestone Herald, Herne Bay and Whitstable Times, Isle of Thanet Gazette, Medway News and Thanet Times.
-KM Media Group referred the acquisition to the Office of Fair Trading.
+The newspapers involved included the Dover Express, East Kent Gazette, Folkestone Herald, Herne Bay and Whitstable Times, Isle of Thanet Gazette, Medway News and Thanet Times. km Media Group referred the acquisition to the Office of Fair Trading.

 The Office of Fair Trading then referred the matter to the Competition Commission, because of the possible monopoly it might create.
 This meant the cost of the deal and process of takeover would have increased.

 Due to this interest by the Office of Fair Trading and Competition Commission, the take-over of the papers was scrapped.
 Since then several of the affected newspapers closed including the Medway News and Isle of Thanet Gazette.